Rashaali84/budget-app/development-strategy.md

-# Budget-App: development strategy
+# Budget-App: Development-Strategy

-Building this site one step at a time
+Building this site one step at a time according to the following steps .

 ## 0. Setup